Children's counselling is available for children between 5-11 and focuses on the wellbeing and experience of your child.

-Our face to face children’s counselling service is available for children between the ages of five and ten (for older children, check out our young people’s counselling service).
+Our children’s counselling service is available for children between the ages of five and ten (for older children, check out our young people’s counselling service).
+Children’s counselling is different to family counselling in the sense that the focus will always be around the wellbeing and experience of your child, even though you or those with parental responsibility for your child may be present.
 Children’s counselling might be offered to a child struggling with things like stress or anxiety, family change like a parental divorce, or academic pressure.
-To engage with children of this age the counsellors use play therapy with a variety of techniques such as story telling, sand tray work, puppets and creative techniques.
+A lot of our children’s counselling takes place in schools.